Key Takeaways

 - The at-fault party's insurance (eventually)

 Each of these payors may have a legal right to be repaid from your settlement.
-Understanding these rights—and how to minimize them—is critical to maximizing your actual recovery.
+Understanding these rights — and how to minimize them through negotiation, legal argument, and strategic planning — is critical to maximizing your actual recovery.

 Medical Provider Liens